SeldonIO/seldon-core/doc/source/analytics/explainers.md

 ## Explain API

-**Note**: Seldon is phasing out support for the Seldon and TensorFlow protocols, transitioning to the industry-standard Open Inference Protocol (OIP).
-We encourage customers to migrate to OIP, which facilitates seamless integration across various model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.
+**Note**: Seldon is no longer maintaining the Seldon and TensorFlow protocols.
+Instead, Seldon is adopting the industry-standard Open Inference Protocol (OIP).
+We strongly encourage customers to use the OIP, which offers seamless integration across diverse model serving runtimes, supports the creation of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.

 For the Seldon Protocol an endpoint path will be exposed for: